 "A lot of clients need insurance yesterday.
 So, to be able to go online, instantly quote something and have binding authority - it's fabulous," said Rachel.
 Brunswick's local Cincinnati field marketing representative, Doug Dukes, agrees, saying "It's that simple.
-Getting a bindable quote is done within minutes.
+Getting a bindable quote is done within minutes."

 But what about the personal touch that Cincinnati holds as a core value?
-"That's not going anywhere," says Doug, Relationships remain central to who Cincinnati is.
+"That's not going anywhere," says Doug.
+Relationships remain central to who Cincinnati is.

-Cinergy experience.
+In fact, we've built the human touch into the Cinergy experience.
 An experienced team is dedicated to answering all small business questions.
 Doug says, "Our people respond on a dime.
 It's the Cincinnati way.
 Even though we've got this amazing technology, we're still in the relationship business."

-And, because Cinergy increases efficiencies for agencies and Cincinnati associates allke, our teams can dedicate more time to working strategically - prospecting for new clients and shaping solutions for complex accounts.
+And, because Cinergy increases efficiencies for agencies and Cincinnati associates alike, our teams can dedicate more time to working strategically - prospecting for new clients and shaping solutions for complex accounts.